-- 601 Engineer: The duties of each engineer shall be: - A. Supervise regular maintenance of apparatus.
+- Engineer: The duties of each engineer shall be: - A. Supervise regular maintenance of apparatus.

-B. Take the necessary steps that are needed to repair the apparatus and notify the Chief Engineer before and after the repairs are made.

-- C. Instruct new operators in the operation of apparatus and associated pumps, aerial ladders, etc. - 602 All vehicles will be subject to a complete maintenance checklist on a monthly basis.
+- B. Take the necessary steps that are needed to repair the apparatus and notify the Station Chief before and after the repairs are made. - C. Instruct new operators in the operation of apparatus and associated pumps, aerial ladders, etc. - All vehicles will be subject to a complete maintenance checklist on a monthly basis.
 The checklist will be signed by the person performing the inspection.
 All vehicle mileage reports will be maintained and any mechanical difficulties recorded and reported to the engineer of the vehicle.
-If the apparatus is inoperable, notify the Chief Engineer and an Assistant Chief as soon as possible. - 603 Personnel shall adhere to the following when taking apparatus to the Township Maintenance Annex on Indian Creek Road for fuel: - 1.
-Upon arrival at the security gate on the east side of the complex, both the electric gate and manual gate MUST be opened before proceeding into the complex.
-If the operator is not sure how much time is left before the electric gate is to close, then he shall depress the transmitter button again to reset the timer. - 2.
-Between dusk and dawn, a minimum of 2 personnel shall be on board the apparatus when taking the vehicle for fuel.
+If the apparatus is inoperable, notify the Station Chief as soon as possible. - Personnel shall adhere to the following when taking apparatus to the Township Maintenance Annex on Indian Creek Road for fuel: - A. Upon arrival at the security gate on the east side of the complex, the electric gate MUST be opened before proceeding into the complex.
+If the operator is not sure how much time is left before the electric gate is to close, then he shall depress the transmitter button again to reset the timer. - B. Between dusk and dawn, a minimum of 2 personnel shall be on board the apparatus when taking the vehicle for fuel.
 One person shall dismount the apparatus, open the manual gate, and observe that the apparatus is safely clearing both gates while passing through.
-This person should be equipped with a flashlight and portable radio to warn the operator to stop if necessary. - 3.
-Upon leaving the complex, make sure both gates are closed and properly secured. - 4.
-If at any time access to the fuel pumps and/or within the complex is obstructed, notify a Chief Officer as soon as reasonable for further instructions.
+This person should be equipped with a flashlight and portable radio to warn the operator to stop if necessary. - C. Upon leaving the complex, make sure both gates are closed and properly secured. - If at any time access to the fuel pumps and/or within the complex is obstructed, notify a Chief Officer as soon as reasonable for further instructions.